philc/book-notes/an elegant puzzle - will larson.md

         sounds like he hasn't seen it actually work at scale.
   * Managing "organizational risk"
     * It's organization debt that most likely becomes abruptly due.
-    * He minimizes this risk by stabilizing team-by-team, and org by org, before moving on and spreading himself thin.
+    * He minimizes this risk by stabilizing team-by-team, and org by org, before moving on, which may spread himself thin.
   * Succession planning
     * After three years in a role, you're likely to switch.
 To do so successfully, document all of the gaps